Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-uwp.md

             }

 The app passes the unified API endpoint --  **https://graph.microsoft.com/** -- as the resource value.
-Since the app knows the userID and the user hasn't disconnected, the WebAccountManager API can find the user account and pass it to the token request.
+Since the app knows the user ID and the user hasn't disconnected, the WebAccountManager API can find the user account and pass it to the token request.
 The ``WebAuthenticationCoreManager.RequestTokenAsync`` method returns an access token with the appropriate permissions assigned to it.

-If the app finds no value for userID in the roaming settings, it constructs a ``WebTokenRequest`` that forces the user to authenticate through the UI:
+If the app finds no value for ``userID`` in the roaming settings, it constructs a ``WebTokenRequest`` that forces the user to authenticate through the UI:

             else
             {